 5. Most news is noise, not news

-There is no shortage of financial news hitting my inbox each day.
-While I am a notorious headline reader, I brush off almost all of the information pushed my way.
+There is no shortage of financial news hitting our inbox each day.
+While we read many headlines, we brush off almost all of the information pushed our way.

 The 80-20 rule claims that around 80% of outcomes can be attributed to 20% of the causes for an event.

-When it comes to financial news, I would argue it’s more like the 99-1 rule – 99% of the investment actions we take should be attributed to just 1% of the financial news we consume.
+When it comes to financial news, we argue it’s more like the 99-1 rule – 99% of the investment actions we take should be attributed to just 1% of the financial news we consume.

 “Owners of stocks, however, too often let the capricious and often irrational behavior of their fellow owners cause them to behave irrationally as well.
 Because there is so much chatter about markets, the economy, interest rates, price behavior of stocks, etc., some investors believe it is important to listen to pundits – and, worse yet, important to consider acting upon their comments.” – Warren Buffett

-The companies I focus on investing in have thus far withstood the test of time.
-Many have been in business for more than 100 years and faced virtually every unexpected challenge imaginable.
+The companies we focus on investing in have thus far withstood the test of time.
+Many have been in business for more than 100 years and faced almost every unexpected challenge imaginable.

 Imagine how many pieces of gloom-and-doom “news” originated over their corporate lives.
-However, they are still standing.
+However, these businesses are still standing.